Derived $\ell$-adic zeta functions: Proof of Theorem

-\begin{lemma} The functor $F^!_n$ is well-defined. \end{lemma} \begin{proof} As above, it suffices to show that the assignment is functorial before applying $R\Gamma$.
-The definition immediately implies that identities are mapped to identities, so we only need to check that composition is respected.
-A composable pair of cofibrations in $\Varc_{k}$ consists of a commuting diagram
+\begin{lemma} The functor $F_!^n$ is well-defined. \end{lemma} \begin{proof} The definition immediately implies that identities are mapped to identities, so we only need to check that composition is respected.
+A composable pair of complement maps in $\Varc_{k}$ consists of a commuting diagram